-Roots of Development and a group of graduate students from Parsons School of Design have teamed up with Roots’ community partner (APDAG, The Professional Association for the Development and Advancement of Gran Sous/La Gonave) to carry out a solar street lighting initiative on the island of La Gonave.
-Under the direction of their professor, and professional lighting designer Chad Groshart, the graduate students will be studying lighting in the developing world and proposing (and helping to deliver) a solution to La Gonave’s lighting needs.
-The solution will be based on APDAG’s guidance and on technology that is already available in Haiti.
+In 2016, Roots of Development and a group of graduate students from Parsons School of Design teamed up with Roots’ community partner (APDAG, The Professional Association for the Development and Advancement of Gran Sous/La Gonave) to carry out a solar street lighting initiative on the island of La Gonave.
+Under the direction of their professor, and professional lighting designer Chad Groshart, the graduate students researched best practices in the developing world and proposes (and helped to deliver) a solution to La Gonave’s lighting needs.
+The solution was based on APDAG’s guidance and on technology that was already available in Haiti.

 With the exception of one town (the port town of Anse-a-Galets), the majority of La Gonave’s towns and villages are not connected to any sort of power grid.
 Most residents live with no electricity at all.
 This affects business, education, and almost every other aspect of life on the island.